cmu-phil/tetrad/INSTALL_APPLICATION.md

 Please use a recent Java JDK.
 See [Setting up Java for Tetrad](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).

-To download the Tetrad jar, please click the following link:
+To download the Tetrad jar, please click the following link (which will always be updated to the latest version):

 https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/tetrad-gui/7.5.0/tetrad-gui-7.5.0-launch.jar